learn-co-curriculum/selecting-single-elements-lab/README.md

 It doesn't know about the variables in the JS Tab.
 So, let's first copy paste the variable setting line:
 `var firstImage = document.querySelector('body')`.

 This will return `undefined`.
 But!
 It did some magic.
 Type in `firstImage` and press Enter.
 Look!
 You just got the entire `body`.
 Now we know that `firstImage` has been set.
-Re run the original command: `firstImage.src == "https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Ada_Lovelace_portrait.jpg/220px-Ada_Lovelace_portrait.jpg"`.
+Re-run the original command: `firstImage.src == "https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Ada_Lovelace_portrait.jpg/220px-Ada_Lovelace_portrait.jpg"`.

-BOOM we got `false` as the response.
+BOOM we get `false` as the response.
 That's perfect.
 That's what our earlier message said.
 `is the first answer correct? false`.
 We are on the right track.
 I know that the right side of the `==` is `"https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Ada_Lovelace_portrait.jpg/220px-Ada_Lovelace_portrait.jpg"`.

 What is on the left side though?
 Let's type in `firstImage.src`.
-Ok that returns `undefined`.
+Ok, that returns `undefined`.
 I would definitely say that `undefined` _does not_ equal `"https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Ada_Lovelace_portrait.jpg/220px-Ada_Lovelace_portrait.jpg"`, wouldn't you?

 Ok, so now let's sum up, what we learned.
-The `firstImage` returns everything in the body tag, and then `firstImage.src` returns `undefined`.
+The `firstImage` returns everything in the `body` tag, and then `firstImage.src` returns `undefined`.
 Because undefined does not equal `"https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Ada_Lovelace_portrait.jpg/220px-Ada_Lovelace_portrait.jpg"`, it makes sense that the expression `(firstImage.src == "https://upload.wikimedia.org/wikipedia/commons/thumb/f/fc/Padlock-silver.svg/20px-Padlock-silver.svg.png")` returns `false`.

 If we want it to return `true`, we should change the code such that `firstImage` actually selects the image of Ada, and ideally then the expression `firstImage.src == "https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Ada_Lovelace_portrait.jpg/220px-Ada_Lovelace_portrait.jpg"` will return `true`.
 So to complete this problem we need to change the code `document.querySelector('body')` to a line that returns the image of Ada.
 How do we do that?

 Let's use the browser to guide us on what the correct selector should be.
 Hit the element Selector icon.
 It's two icons to the left of the Elements Header.
 Then go over to the image of Ada in the CodePen and click.
 You'll notice she has an `id` of `lovelace-image`.
 Remember from previous lessons, we can select that image using the `#` sign before the `lovelace-image`.
-Let's to test this out in the console.
+Let's test this out in the console.
 Type `var firstImage = document.querySelector('#lovelace-image')`.

 Ok, so that seems to have returned an image.
 Now, we're almost done.
-We remember that `true` or `false` value depends on whether that `firstImage.src` equals the line that we saw earlier.
+We remember that the `true` or `false` value depends on whether that `firstImage.src` equals the line that we saw earlier.
 So let's check that by typing into our console `document.querySelector('#lovelace-image').src`.
 Ok, so that return value seems to match.
 So we can copy that code and use it to replace the code in the JS tab.
-Our JS file should now like the following:
+Our JS tab should now like the following:

 ```javascript